kragen/peg-bootstrap/peg.md

 `choice(sequence(string('\\n'), ''), sequence(string('\\t'), ''))`
 but I'm hoping that doesn’t matter for now.

-Then at the end I can combine all of the vars into a grammar.
+Then at the end I can combine all of the variables into a grammar.

 First I need the functions, though.